romanmurzac/DrivenPath/chapter_3/README.md

 ![Image 3.19](../media/image_3.19.PNG)

 ### Setup pgAdmin 4 database
-Now, after the pipeline is up and running on daily basis, the data are available for using for further consumtion.
+Now, after the pipeline is up and running on daily basis, the data are available for using for further consumption.
 The data are available in trusted zone in four tables defined in `Chapter 2`.
 Run *pgAdmin 4* and connect to the `airflow` database.